ThisFunctionalTom/FsxLoadBugRepro/README.md

 Try executing `dotnet fsi not-working.fsx`.

 The problem appears to have to do something with namespaces.
-If both file define namespaces (with different names) the load-script does not work but if you change one of the files to define module then it works again.
+If both files define namespaces (with different names) the load-script does not work but if you change one of the files to define module then it works again.